English version

 Governing body

-• Board of Directors : Headmaster, parents’representatives, teachers’representatives, staff’s representatives, students’representatives.
+• Board of Directors : Headmaster, parents’representatives,

 • Teachers’ committee.